 Individuals will be able to allow their friends to track their every move.
 So users can now inadvertently agree to sign away their privacy rights, implications of which they may not be aware of.

 So you just touched upon location tracking.
 The new terms will require users to accept a new location data policy that says you allow Facebook to use your GPS, Bluetooth, and wi-fi signals to track your location.
 Should we be fine with this?
 What's the idea behind it?
+[UPDATE: The above mentioned terms will apply only to users who give Facebook permission to track their location.]

 And they have permission to do this?